-&lt;sup>9 This section of the paper is based in part on Gal (2007).
+8 This section of the paper is based in part on Gal (2007).

-&lt;sup>10 In addition to these programmes, there are others that offer compensation to Holocaust victims residing in Israel.
+9 In addition to these programmes, there are others that offer compensation to Holocaust victims residing in Israel.
 Of particular relevance to this article is the Victims of the War Against the Nazis Act, which was adopted in 1954 after a struggle by soldiers who fought against the Nazis during World War II and were injured.
-The legislation provides compensation to the veterans though, in contrast to the programmes intended for veterans of the Israeli military, this programme is administered by the Ministry of Finance rather than the Ministry of Defence (Yablonka, 2000).
-As the Act relates to victims of war injured prior to Israel's establishment, it is beyond the purview of this chapter.
+The legislation provides compensation to the veterans, though, in contrast to the programmes intended for veterans of the Israeli military, this programme is administered by the Ministry of Finance rather than the Ministry of Defence (Yablonka 1997).
+As the act relates to victims of war injured prior to Israel's establishment, it is beyond the purview of this chapter.